 North Memphis chemical manufacturing company, Penn A Kem is planning to add 28 new jobs and invest $38,545,000 at its 3324 Chelsea Avenue location with help from EDGE.

 Parkside at Shelby Farms Park was approved for a 20-year EDGE TIF.
 The project is one of the largest private development projects in the City and County and will generate substantial tax revenues while helping stem outmigration of population to other areas.

-Pandrol USA will move its North American Headquarters to Memphis, creating 73 jobs and investing more than $9 million in renovating the facility at 611 Winchester Road.
+Pandrol USA will move its North American Headquarters to Memphis, creating 73 jobs and investing more than $9 million.
 EDGE assisted the company through a 15-year Community Builder PILOT.

 ServiceMaster Global Holdings, a leading provider of essential residential and commercial services, announced it would move its global headquarters to downtown Memphis.

 Developers of Southgate Center were awarded a 15-year Community Builder PILOT to redevelop a 208,297 square foot full service grocery-anchored shopping center in South Memphis.